HoloTrace: a Location Privacy-Preserving Framework for mmWave MIMO-OFDM Systems

-Fig.~\ref{fig:aoa_oracle} shows that, in a \ac{simo} setting, the \ac{aoa} spectrum obtained via a \ac{mf} estimator\footnote{The \ac{mf} estimator does not presume knowledge of the number of paths and correlates $\mathbf{y}$ with {$\mathbf{b}(\theta)=\mathbf{W}^\mathsf{H} \mathbf{a}^{}_{N_\mathrm{R}^{}}(\theta)$.} } without spoofing (blue) displays peaks at the true angles (blue dashed).
+Fig.~\ref{fig:aoa_oracle} shows the \ac{aoa} specialization in a \ac{simo} setting.
+The \ac{aoa} spectrum obtained via a \ac{mf} estimator\footnote{The \ac{mf} estimator does not presume knowledge of the number of paths and correlates $\mathbf{y}$ with \black{$\mathbf{b}(\theta)=\mathbf{W}^\mathsf{H} \mathbf{a}^{}_{N_\mathrm{R}^{}}(\theta)$.} } without spoofing (blue) displays peaks at the true angles (blue dashed).
 Under the spoofing pilot (red), the estimator is forced to yield a peak at the spoofed angle (red dashed), while the true peak is suppressed.
-Thus, proper pilot design enables the \ac{ue} to arbitrarily manipulate the estimated \ac{aoa} at the \ac{bs}.\footnote{{Note that these plots are for illustration only; more sophisticated estimators will be used in the results.}}
+Thus, in this illustrative oracle setting, pilot design can move the dominant \ac{aoa} estimate toward the prescribed spoofed value.\footnote{{Note that these plots are for illustration only; more sophisticated estimators will be used in the results.}}